 2. Stop expecting it to be valuable to others.
 Accept it as personal and precious to only you.
 Get your money elsewhere.

-Sex with my wife is very valuable to me and her, but luckily I'm not trying to make it valuable to others.
+Sex with my girlfriend is very valuable to me and her, but luckily I’m not trying to make it valuable to others.

 If you stop expecting your art to be valuable to anyone but you, your conflicted mind can finally be at peace.
 Do it only because you love it, and it honestly doesn’t matter what anyone else thinks.

 You might even keep it private like a diary, just to be clear who it’s really for.